Nordstrom/win_domain/README.md

 * This entry in your chef client.rb file: "node_name ENV['computername']", which must be present when the server is registered in Chef.
 This overrides using the FQDN as the node name in Chef, which allows run_list assignment to persist on the node after domain membership is configured.
 * Network connectivity to domain controllers for your domain.
 See MSFT documentation for details on required network ports/protocols.

+    Please cut a WO request to WSE to have a dedicated service account and Active Directory OU created for your team.

 ## Warning
 If this LWRP detects a change in domain membership, it will spawn independent (from the chef run) powershell processes that: